coinzilla-blog-MiCA-Regulations-The-End-of-USDT-Payouts

 Conclusion

-It is no longer possible to pay with USDT, so people who depend on it must find other ways to do so.
+It is no longer possible to pay in USDT, so people who rely on it must find other payment methods.
 Now that rules have been put in place, the way people and companies use stablecoins in Europe is changing.

-This change may be challenging, but it’s part of a bigger change happening in crypto.
+This change may be challenging, but it’s part of a broader shift in crypto.
 As new rules affect the market, stablecoins that meet these requirements will become the most popular choice.
 This will change the way digital purchases work in the future.

 image-get-started